ExpediaGroup/waggle-dance/README.md

 #### Federate to AWS Glue Catalog

 Waggle Dance supports federation to AWS Glue Catalog.
 The federation only works as read-only.
-Write (Create/Alter/Drop) operations are not supported very well as the Glue APIS don't expose all Hive Metastore functions for instance lock/transactions and other functions are not supported so clients might get exceptions when using certain operations (this can depend on a client (Hive, Spark, etc...).
+Write (Create/Alter/Drop) operations are not supported very well as the Glue APIS don't expose all Hive Metastore functions for instance lock/transactions and other functions are not supported so clients might get exceptions when using certain operations (this can depend on a client like Hive, Spark, etc...).
 Some research has been done to allow write operations and it is not impossible with a bit more work but out of scope at the moment.
 The GlueConfig configuration should be used if federation to Glue is needed.